What is Abdominal Sonography?

 How are Abdominal Ultrasound Images Obtained?

-Abdominal sonography is safe, painless, easy, fast, and widely available.
-One advantage using ultrasound to image the abdomen over other imaging modalities is that there is no radiation.
-Real time imaging ultrasonography can be used to guide invasive procedures such as biopsy, and to visualize bowel movement and blood flow.
+Real time imaging ultrasonography can be used to guide invasive procedures such as biopsy, fluid removal such as paracentesis, and to visualize bowel movement and blood flow.
 In case of an emergency, bedside sonography can be done without particular patient preparations.

 For more information on earning potential and work environment of sonographers visit the Inside Scoop.